raspberrypilearning/flappy-astronaut/en/step_12.md

 ## Adding your astronaut

 - In this game your astronaut will be represented by a single coloured pixel.
-Th choice of colours is yours, but the examples will use yellow.
+The choice of colours is yours, but the examples will use yellow.
 Where you have set your other colour constants, now create a new tuple for your chosen colour.

 	```python
 	RED = (255, 0, 0)